User research

 User Confusion:

-Researchers asked repetitive help questions, missing documentation (research).
+Researchers asked repetitive help questions, missing documentation.

 04